ratabora/RealTimeSearchAndAnalytics/README.md

 About the READMEs
 -------
 Markdown (.md) is a human readable text format often used in version control software like GitHub.
-MarkDown easily converts to HTML so users can choose which format their prefer.
+MarkDown easily converts to HTML and PDF so users can choose which format their prefer.
 Several text editors like Sublime Text 2 and TextMate have markdown bundles in which users can use to view a color formatted version of the files.
-If you do not have one of these text editors you can always use your OS default text editor to open the MarkDown files or use a browser to view the HTML files.
+If you do not have one of these text editors you can always use your OS default text editor to open the MarkDown files, use a browser to view the HTML files, or a PDF viewer to view the PDF files.

 Introduction
 -------